Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Sequential by default

 Assume that we have two suspending functions defined elsewhere that do something useful like some kind of remote service call or computation.
-We'll just pretend they are useful, but each one will just actaully delay for a second for the purpose of this example:
+We just pretend they are useful, but actually each one just delays for a second for the purpose of this example:

 <!--- INCLUDE .*/example-compose-([0-9]+).kt
 import kotlin.system.measureTimeMillis